wikimedia/wikimedia-fundraising-dev/README.md

 ## Creating the environment

-Optionally, set the GIT_REVIEW_USER environment variable (as above).
-Then, run `./setup.sh`.
+Optionally, set the `GIT_REVIEW_USER` environment variable (as above).
+Then, run `setup.sh`.
 After that, you should be able to visit your local payments wiki at https://localhost:9001 (or an alternate port, if you set one when prompted by the setup script).

-## Starting, stopping and rebuilding services

-Start all services:

-    docker-compose up -d

-Stop all services without resetting the containers' internal persistant storage:

-    docker-compose stop

-Stop all services, remove the containers and internal persistant storage.
-(Database contents will persist.
-This is necessary after a change to the host port in the `.env` file.)

-    docker-compose down

-To partly or completely rebuild the environment, run `./setup.sh` again.
+Containers will be configured to run as the same user that runs `setup.sh`.
+This can be changed via the `.env` file.

-## Unit tests
+## Config

-For phpunit tests for DonationInterface, run `./phpunit-payments.sh`.
+Configurations that seem likely to need tweaking in the course of development work are exposed in the `config` directory.
+Most of these configuration files, and others not exposed, can also be accessed at their standard locations from within the containers.
+(See "Opening a shell", below.)

 ## Logs

 Logs should appear magically in the logs directory.
 Filenames should be self-explanatory.
 If the logs don't show up as expected, try `docker-comppose ps` to check that the logger container is running.

+Logs are not yet rotated.
+If they start getting too big, you can just delete them.

+## Unit tests

+For phpunit tests for DonationInterface, run `./phpunit-payments.sh`.

+## XDebug

+By default, debugging is enabled via `xdebug.remote_enable`. `setup.sh` creates web and cli xdebug configuration files  in the host `config` directory.
+Note that some xdebug settings (like `xdebug.remote_server`) are baked into the docker images and probably won't need any tweaking.
+However, any settings can be changed via the files in the `config` directory.
+Re-running `setup.sh` will reset them to default values and back up any customizations.

+For changes in `xdebug-web.ini` to take effect, the payments container must be re-started, so Apache can reload the settings (see below on how to do this).
+However, changes in `xdebug-cli.ini` don't require a container restart.

+For command-line debugging, it's useful to set `xdebug.remote_autostart` to "on", and set your IDE to listen for XDebug connections.

+Details of each IDE setup may vary.
+Here are some IDE settings that have been tested with Eclipse:
+  - Encoding: ISO-8859-1
+  - Path mapping: `/var/www/html/` <-> `src/payments/`

+For debugging the debugger, logs are available in `logs/payments-xdebug.log`.

+If you're running your IDE on a different computer than the Docker application, you can tunnel both XDebug and Web connections by executing the following command on the host computer where the Docker application is running (substituting everything in {} with the appropriate values).

+    ssh -N -L*:{XDBUG_PORT}:localhost:{XDBUG_PORT} \
+        -Rlocalhost:{FR_DOCKER_PAYMENTS_PORT}:localhost:{FR_DOCKER_PAYMENTS_PORT} \
+        {USER_ON_IDE_BOX}@{IP_OF_IDE_BOX}

+## Opening a shell

+Here's how to get a shell in a container (provided it's running).
+Substitute {service} for any of the services defined in docker-compose.yml (i.e., payments, logger or database).

+    docker-compose exec {service} bash

+For a root shell, use this command:

+    docker-compose exec -u 0 {service} bash

+## Starting, stopping and rebuilding

+Start all services, or, if they're already running, rebuild any containers that need updating.
+(This is necessary for any changes to the `.env` file to take effect.)

+    docker-compose up -d

+Stop all services without deleting the containers or their internal persistant storeage:

+    docker-compose stop

+Stop all services, remove the containers and internal storage.
+(Database contents will persist, since they are stored on the host, in the `dbdata` directory.)

+    docker-compose down

+Restart a service:

+    docker-compose restart {service}

+To partly or completely rebuild the environment, run `setup.sh` again.

+## Docker issues

+Here are some commands for debugging problems with this Docker appliaction.

+Check the status of all containers in the application:

+    docker-compose ps

+Output the logs for all containers in the application:

+    docker-compose logs